pelias/documentation/getting-started/002-search.md

 ![](https://github.com/dianashk/pelias-doc/blob/master/getting-started/world_circle.png)

-Sometimes you don't have a rectangle to work with, but rather you've got a point on earth, for example your location coordinates, and a maximum distance within which acceptable results can be located.
+Sometimes you don't have a rectangle to work with, but rather you have a point on earth&mdash;for example, your location coordinates&mdash;and a maximum distance within which acceptable results can be located.

-#### Example time
-Find all **YMCA** locations within a **35km** radius of a spot in **Ontario, Canada**, This time, we'll use the `boundary.circle.*` parameter grouping to get the job done. `boundary.circle.lat` and `boundary.circle.lon` should be set to your location in **Madrid**, while `boundary.circle.radius` should be set to the acceptable distance from that location.
-Note that the `boundary.circle.radius` parameter is always specified in **kilometers**.
+In this example, you want to find all YMCA locations within a 35-kilometer radius of a location in Ontario, Canada.
+This time, you can use the `boundary.circle.*` parameter group, where `boundary.circle.lat` and `boundary.circle.lon` represents your location in Ontario and `boundary.circle.radius` is the acceptable distance from that location.
+Note that the `boundary.circle.radius` parameter is always specified in kilometers.

 > [/v1/search?api_key={YOUR_API_KEY}&text=YMCA&__boundary.circle.lon=-79.186484&boundary.circle.lat=43.818156&boundary.circle.radius=35__](http://pelias.bigdev.mapzen.com/v1/search?api_key={YOUR_API_KEY}&text=YMCA&boundary.circle.lon=-79.186484&boundary.circle.lat=43.818156&boundary.circle.radius=35)